savtemp/fs-journal/notes/10-vue.md

 - router.link built in html/vue component that take you to new pages (gets registered with the router)
     - make sure to use :to and params
 - use class MASONRY to get the offset tile effect

+Archiving an album - use function isCanceled

+create ticket & delete ticket in postman
+    -